MovingUniverseLab/paarti/README.md

 License
 -------

-This project is Copyright (c) J.R.
+This project is Copyright (c) by J.R.
 Lu and licensed under the terms of the GNU GPL v3+ license.
 This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause license.
 See the licenses folder for